AlexHappyCode/node-coding-question/README.md

 3. User have the option to create their username.
 Update the user model.

 *note*: UI is incomplete, I am focusing on the backend now to finish the requirements.
-These are three sections I added to the readme.
+These are the three main sections in the readme.
 Following this are the original requirements.

 1. Starting the server